SiliconLabs/gecko_sdk/app/common/example/se_manager_tamper/readme.md

 This example uses the SE Manager API to demonstrate the tamper feature on the supported Series 2 Secure Vault High device.

+The tamper settings used in this example are only for demonstration purposes and should not be considered a recommendation.

 For demonstration purposes, a private command key is stored in the device's memory to sign the access certificate for tamper disable.
 The device's public command key in the SE OTP must match with the public key of this private command key to disable tamper responses.

 The default private command key (`cmd-unsafe-privkey.pem`) in PEM format can be found in the Windows folder below.